Web design is like a Maths class.

 Flexible Experimental Layouts

 Layouts have never had more fluid and experimental looks.
-Spicing the design by overlapping, resizing and moving objects creates the feeling of vitality and sharpness.
+Spicing the design by overlapping, resizing, and moving objects creates a feeling of vitality and sharpness.
 Essentially, the more unpredictable you are in the means of size, shape, and layout, the more enjoyable your user experience is.

 Fubiz.net incorporates all of the mentioned in an incredibly simplistic yet dynamic layout.
-The grid is broken by changing the number of the columns unexpectedly, by overlapping and by shadowing.
+The grid is broken by changing the number of the columns unexpectedly, overlapping, and by shadowing.

 SVG